vexide/website/src/content/docs/async-tasks.md

 # Creating Tasks

 In vexide, tasks can be created through the `spawn` function. `spawn` takes a `Future<Output = T>` as an argument and returns a `Task<T>`.
 When awaited, the `Task` will wait until the task has completed and then return the output of the future. `spawn` is re-exported by the prelude module so you don't have to worry about importing it.
-From now on I will refer to `Task`s as task handles for clarity.
+From now on `Task`s will be refered to as task handles for clarity.
 Let's look at an example.
 ```rust
 let handle = spawn(async {